AionSystem/VERITAS/README.md

 ## Architect's Note on AI Use

 This submission was designed, architected, and directed by Sheldon K. Salmon.
 AI tools (including large language models) were used as instruments — the same way a carpenter uses a saw.
-The intellectual core — the CERTUS Engine, the Damage Confidence Index, the four scoring dimensions, the validity thresholds, the STP integration, and the overall architectural vision — is wholly human‑originated and manually refined through **six rounds of the ADA Red‑Team methodology**.
+The intellectual core — the CERTUS Engine, the Damage Confidence Index, the four scoring dimensions, the validity thresholds, the STP integration, and the overall architectural vision — is wholly human‑originated.

 UNDP explicitly noted that "submissions produced solely with generative AI are not of interest."
 VERITAS is not a generative AI output; it is a human‑built system where AI serves as one of several tools (OpenRouter for photo analysis, TensorFlow.js for offline capability) under strict human oversight.
-Every line of code, every design decision, and every formula in the CERTUS Engine reflects human intent, verified through red‑team testing and iterative refinement.
+Every line of code, every design decision, and every formula in the CERTUS Engine reflects human intent.

 ---